ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** If you don't have time to do it right, when will you have time to do it over? — John Wooden
+> **Citacao:** The measure of wisdom is how calm you are when facing any given situation. — Naval Ravikant

 fim do arquivo